JW1945/my-hugo-website/content/posts/ambassador.md

 The only time Requests will not guess the encoding is if no explicit charset is present in the HTTP headers and the Content-Type header contains text.
 In this situation, RFC 2616 specifies that the default charset must be ISO-8859-1.
 Requests follows the specification in this case.
 If you require a different encoding, you can manually set the Response.encoding property, or use the raw Response.content.

 ---
+## Workaround for url normalization in requests module
 For sending GET requests without url normalization, use curl with `--path-as-is`

 ```text